voxpupuli/puppet-lint-optional_default-check/README.md

 * Install gems with `bundle install --with release --path .vendor`
 * generate the changelog with `bundle exec rake changelog`
 * Create a PR with it
 * After it got merged, push a tag.
-Travis will do the actual release
+A github workflow will do the actual release